microsoft/forecasting/docs/SETUP.md

 ### Automated environment setup

 We provide scripts to install all dependencies automatically on a Linux machine as well as on a Windows machine.

+#### Linux

 If you are using a Linux machine, please run the following command to execute the shell script for Linux
 ```
 ./tools/environment_setup.sh
 ```
 from the root of Forecasting repo.

+#### Windows

 Similarly, if you are using a Windows machine, please run the batch script for Windows via
 ```
 tools\environment_setup.bat
 ```